 - Volunteer for Global Health Outreach (GHO) Medical Mission Trips

 Volunteer for Global Health Outreach (GHO) Medical Mission Trips GHO has approximately 50 short-term medical mission trips each year to many areas of the world.
 Some sensitive area trips are not listed on the GHO Trip Calendar.
 Dr. Trish Burgess is GHO’s new director, and she has an excellent introduction and vision sharing video on the GHO web site. (www.cmda.org/gho).
 Trish has enabled the GHO website to identify GHO trips where the team leader has specifically requested a dermatologist on the team (go to “Find A Trip”, then “View Opportunities” and then enter keyword “dermatologist”).
 A specific focus is being made to make a long-term impact on individuals and areas served and to also focus on unreached, more difficult areas of the world.
 In addition, CMDA dermatologists have often expressed a desire to primarily see dermatology patients on medical mission trips.
 Trish and the identified GHO team leaders have responded to this request.
 The team leader will have the triage folks to flag any dermatology patients who will then be placed in a separate waiting area to be seen by the dermatologist.
 After treating the patient and optimally praying with the patient, the patient will return to the general waiting area where the other medical problems will be addressed by the other physicians on the team.
 Using this modified protocol dermatologists have seen ~90% dermatology patients on previous medical mission trips.
 You may email Jerry Ariail (email@example.com) with any questions.
+Also, GHO trip updates may be found in the "Missions" section.

 - Volunteer for Medical Education International (MEI) Trips

 MEI focuses on academic education of similar specialists in overseas medical schools or teaching hospitals.
 Many scheduled trips welcome various specialists.
 Go to www.cmda.org/mei.
+Also, MEI trip updates may be found in the "Missions" section.

 - Volunteer to be a Sounding Board/Mentor for a CMDA Resident